richbodo/VectorKnowledgeBase/api_specification.md

 - The application uses ChromaDB for vector storage with telemetry disabled
 - Text chunking ensures compliance with OpenAI's token limits
 - All responses use UTF-8 encoding
+- Authentication is required for all API endpoints using the VKB_API_KEY